-Peter Swanson’s novels include The Girl With a Clock for a Heart, nominated for an LA Times Book Award; The Kind Worth Killing, a Richard and Judy Pick and the iBooks store’s Thriller of the Year; Rules for Perfect Murders, the 2020 Richard and Judy Pick; and, most recently, Every Vow You Break.
-In spring 2022, Faber will publish Swanson’s eighth novel, Nine Lives.
-He lives with his wife and cat in Somerville, Massachusetts.
+Peter Swanson’s novels include The Girl With a Clock for a Heart, nominated for an LA Times book award, The Kind Worth Killing, a Richard and Judy pick and the iBooks store’s thriller of the year in 2015, and, most recently, Before She Knew Him.
+He lives with his wife and cat on the north shore of Massachusetts.

 If you want to get away with murder, play by the rules

 ‘Fiendish good fun.’

 ‘An ingenious game of cat-and-mouse between Kershaw and the feds, and between Peter Swanson and the reader . . . the excitement is cerebral.’

 ‘Lots of thriller writers know how to set a hook, but Swanson isn’t satisfied with just one; the further we go into his devilishly twisty tales, the more hooks he sets.’

 ‘[An] outstanding fair-play crime novel . . .
 Swanson will keep most readers guessing until the end.
 Classic whodunit fans will be in heaven.’

 ‘Chilling and hypnotically suspenseful . . . could be an instant classic.’